nickbalan/pokedex-app/README.md

-# Pokédex - Simple JS App
+# Pokédex - Simple JS App.
+Technical Case Study

 ## Objective
 To build a small web application with HTML, CSS, and JavaScript that loads data from an external API and enables viewing data points in detail.